 You have to ensure that you hold a temporary visa and there is no “no further stay” condition on your visa in order for you to apply for this visa and you have to apply for this visa before your temporary visa expires.

 If you have overstayed your visa, or you have a visa cancelled or refused while you were in Australia, do not delay and contact our agency for more information.

-The processing time for a Partner visa subclass 820 is 22 to 29 months, but It might take a longer time to process if you fill it in incorrectly or you don’t include all the documents that are needed.
+As per August 2021, the processing time for a visa 820 is 24 to 31 months, but it might take a longer time to process if you fill it in incorrectly or you don’t include all the documents that are needed.

-This Australia spouse visa (subclass 820) charge is AUD 7,715 for the main applicant.
+As per August 2021, the Australia spouse visa or visa 820 charge is AUD 7,850 for the main applicant.
 This fee covers this temporary visa and the Permanent Partner visa (subclass 801).
 There is also a charge for each family member who applies for the visa with you.

-Once your Partner visa is granted, you can stay temporarily in Australia until your partner visa stage 2 decision is being made.
+Once your visa 820 or Australia spouse visa is granted, you can stay temporarily in Australia until your partner visa stage 2 decision is being made.
 You must obey all Australian laws and this visa allows you to:

 - Stay in Australia until your permanent partner visa (subclass 801) is granted.

 - Work and study in Australia.

 - Travel to and from Australia as many times you want.